 Advantages of Modular Cleanrooms Over Stick-Built Cleanrooms

-1. Modular cleanrooms offer high flexibility.
-Modular cleanrooms can be easily reconfigured, expanded, and relocated, unlike stick-built cleanrooms.
-Structural modifications on stick-built cleanrooms require invasive and complicated procedures, which cost a lot of time and money.
+- Modular cleanrooms offer high flexibility.
+Modular cleanrooms offer easy reconfiguration, expansion, and relocation, unlike stick-built counterparts.
+Structural adjustments in stick-built cleanrooms necessitate invasive and complex procedures, resulting in significant time and cost expenditures.

-2. Modular cleanrooms have a shorter turnaround time.
-Construction of modular cleanrooms can be completed 30% to 50% faster than stick-built constructions.
-Modular cleanrooms use standard materials and require little to no modification during installation.
-Moreover, modular constructions generate little dust, which reduces clean-up time, allowing immediate operation start-up.
+- Modular cleanrooms have a shorter turnaround time.
+They can be constructed 30% to 50% faster than traditional stick-built structures.
+They utilize standard materials and typically need minimal or no modification during installation.
+Additionally, modular construction produces minimal dust, significantly cutting down on clean-up time and enabling quicker start-up of operations.

-3. Modular cleanrooms are associated with tax savings.
-Modular cleanrooms are considered capital equipment rather than building or leasehold improvement as stick-built cleanrooms are.
-This means that modular cleanrooms qualify for accelerated depreciation.
-This results in tax savings.
+- Modular cleanrooms are associated with tax savings.
+Modular cleanrooms are categorized as capital equipment rather than building or leasehold improvements like stick-built cleanrooms.
+This classification allows modular cleanrooms to benefit from accelerated depreciation, leading to potential tax savings.

 A modular cleanroom system is worth the upfront price if it has the following characteristics.